TACC/tacc_stats/README.md

   vm                virtual memory statistics.
   ~~~

+The `TYPES` to include in a build of tacc_stats are specified in
+the `do_configure.sh` list `TYPES`.
+To add a new `TYPE` to tacc_stats,
+write the appropriate `TYPENAME.c` file and place it in the monitor directory.
+Then add the `TYPENAME` to the `TYPES` list.

-For the keys associated with each type, see the appropriate schema.
+For the keys associated with each `TYPE`, see the appropriate schema.
 For the source and meanings of the counters, see the tacc_stats source
 `https://github.com/bbarth/tacc_stats`, the CentOS 5.6 kernel source,
 especially `Documentation/*`, and the manpages, especially proc(5).